What Is Change Management? Definition, Key Concepts, & Models

 Providing employees with the skills and knowledge needed to adapt to new processes or technologies is essential.
 This equips individuals to perform effectively within the altered environment, mitigating feelings of inadequacy or resistance.
 Consistent opportunities to learn and grow foster a sense of value and investment, which increases buy-in for the change.

 Such initiatives directly influence the success of organizational shifts.
 When employees feel prepared and supported, they are more likely to embrace changes.
 This reduces anxiety and promotes a smoother transition.
-In fact, it helps deal with change fatigue, a state of exhaustion and resistance resulting from frequent or excessive organizational changes.
+In fact, it helps address change fatigue, a state of exhaustion and resistance that results from frequent or excessive organizational changes.

 7. Reinforcement and Sustainment